Skip to main content

 Take recurring payments

-If you are a beta service, you can take recurring payments from a user using GOV.UK Pay.
+You can take recurring payments from a user using GOV.UK Pay.
 The user consents to making recurring payments, enters into an ‘agreement’ with your service, and provides their payment details.
-The agreement allows you to take further payments through our API without the user interacting with your service again.
+The agreement lets you take further payments through our API without the user interacting with your service again.

 Your service has additional responsibilities when taking recurring payments.
 You’re responsible for:

-This section outlines the recurring payment flow, your responsibilities, and how to set up and use agreements to take recurring payments.
+This page explains the recurring payment flow, your responsibilities, and how to set up and use agreements to take recurring payments.

 How recurring payments work

-3. You take recurring payments by referencing the active agreement in your API requests when creating payments.
-The agreement allows GOV.UK Pay to authorise the payment with the user’s saved payment details.
+You take recurring payments by referencing the active agreement in your API requests when creating payments.
+The agreement lets GOV.UK Pay authorise the payment with the user’s saved payment details.

 You can read more about the lifecycle of agreements.